 Bill of Health was launched in September 2012 by the Petrie-Flom Center at Harvard Law School to provide a one-stop shop for readers interested in news, commentary, and scholarship in the fields of health law policy, biotechnology, and bioethics.
 Since then, we’ve had 90 contributors from 49 different institutions across the globe contribute to build this platform.
 Over 970,000 unique users have visited the Bill of Health, which generates over 17,000 pageviews per month.

 We post contributions from regular blog members (some of whom cross-post elsewhere), as well as guest bloggers.
-If you are interested in the possibility of a guest blogging stint, which generally entails contributing 5-8 posts over the course of a one month period, please get in touch with Holly Fernandez Lynch.
+If you are interested in the possibility of a guest blogging stint, which generally entails contributing 5-8 posts over the course of a one month period, please get in touch.

 I. Glenn Cohen